Samsung/tizen-docs/docs/application/native/guides/ui/efl/component-check-w.md

 # Check

-## Dependencies

-- Tizen 2.3.1 and Higher for Wearable

 The check UI component accepts user input by the method of toggling.
-It is similar to the [radio](component-radio-wn.md) component, except that it does not work as a group.
+It is similar to the [radio](component-radio-w.md) component, except that it does not work as a group.
 For more information, see the [Check](../../../../../org.tizen.native.wearable.apireference/group__Elm__Check.html) API.

 This feature is supported in wearable applications only.